 Fungal diaper rash – Inflamed skin and red spots around the edges of the rash.
 The folds of the skin may also be affected.

+Hopefully, you now have a better understanding of what diaper rash looks like.
 We know that the symptoms of diaper rash can look very nasty but soon you'll be armed with our tips and be able to better protect your baby's bottom in no time!

 3. What are the causes of diaper rash?